Kimberlee97/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+Homey automatically saves all contact data (including meetings, remarks, relations, and transaction stages) to your hard disk after every command that changes the data.
+There is no need to save manually — your latest updates are always preserved.

 ### Editing the data file